enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 If you can find the VPC ID and Subnet ID from the VPC console in Ireland though the CDK is not completed, you can proceed the next step, CloudFormation stack creation.

-## 2. Building the Bookstore using Cloudformation in your Primary Region (Ireland)
+## 2. Building the Bookstore using CloudFormation in your Primary Region (Ireland)

 **Frontend**